Surface Algebras I: Dessins D'enfants, Surface Algebras, and Dessin Orders: Important Cases of Surface Orders

 \subsection{Algebraic Curves and Loop Algebras $\fg((x))$}

-In this section, take $\FF$ to be the field of fractions of the commutative ring $R$, which is a \textit{complete discrete valuation ring}, and is the ring of integers in $\FF$, and let $\mathfrak{m}$ denote the unique maximal ideal, and $k = R/\mathfrak{m}$ the residue field.
+In this section we refer readers to \cite{Fr1} and \cite{Fr2}, take $\FF$ to be the field of fractions of the commutative ring $R$, which is a \textit{complete discrete valuation ring}, and is the ring of integers in $\FF$, and let $\mathfrak{m}$ denote the unique maximal ideal, and $k = R/\mathfrak{m}$ the residue field.
 Concrete examples of the setup which are important to the theory are

 So, for example, let $\FF = \CC((x))$ be the field of formal Laurent series, and $R = \CC[[x]]$ the completion of the polynomial ring $\CC[x]$ (i.e. formal Taylor series) with respect to $\fm = (x)$.
 Since we work with \emph{formal} power series and \emph{formal} Laurent series, we are allowing infinite sums, and evaluation at $x=0$ in general is the only evaluation allowed.
 Moreover, define the \textbf{formal punctured disk} to be